toolprint/sdk-ts/README.md

 - **Got a Killer Feature Idea?**: We're all ears.
 [Open a feature request](https://github.com/toolprint/sdk-ts/issues/new?template=feature_request.yml) and let's build the future of agents together.
 - **Found a Gremlin?**: Bugs happen.
 [Report it here](https://github.com/toolprint/sdk-ts/issues/new?template=bug_report.yml) and we'll send out the exterminators.

+## 🙏 Acknowledgements

+A huge thank you to our partners at **[Blaxel](https://blaxel.ai)** for providing the MCPs and agent infrastructure that power our public sandbox.

 ## 📝 License

 [MIT](LICENSE)